-In Quebec everyone has its own favorite spot for apple picking and for some this is in Rougemont.
-Rougemont is in Montérégie region located in the southwestern corner of Quebec, Canada (discover).
+In Quebec everyone has their own favorite spot for apple picking and for some this is Rougemont.
+Rougemont is located in Montérégie region of the southwestern corner of Quebec, Canada (discover).

-Orchards are on or around a few hundred meters tall Mont Rougemont, one of the Monteregian Hills.
-The mountain is mostly covered with maple forest and for that reason in the surrounding area can be found number of sugar shacks that in late winter and early spring produce maple syrup.
+Orchards are found on or around a few hundred meters high Mont Rougemont, one of the Monteregian Hills.
+The mountain is mostly covered with maple forest and for that reason in the surrounding area can be found number of sugar shacks as well, that in the late winter or early spring produce maple syrup.

-Before first colder days of autumn dress up maple trees with spectrum of colors it’s the right time for Montrealers to head out to country side and pick some apples, buy some cider, taste local cheeses, buy a jar of locally produced honey or even an apple pie.
+Month or so before the first colder days of autumn dress up maple trees with spectrum of autumn colors Quebecers head out to the country side to pick apples, buy some cider, taste local cheeses, buy a jar of locally produced honey or even an apple pie.